mathieu-benoit/acm-workshop/app/content/onlineboutique/deploy-authorization-policies.md

 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

-In this section, you will see how to track the `AuthorizationPolicies` deny logs and then you will deploy granular and specific `AuthorizationPolicies` for the Online Boutique namespace.
+In this section, you will see how to track the `AuthorizationPolicies` issue and then you will deploy granular and specific `AuthorizationPolicies` for the Online Boutique namespace to fix this issue.

 Initialize variables:
 ```Bash